 The formula for more book sales is simple.
 And, you don't need to be a mathematician or chemist to apply it to your book.
 Get it here and sell more books.

 I don’t know many authors who are 100% satisfied with the number of books they sell.

-Unfortunately, most don’t know the simple formula for making that happen:
+In most cases, it’s because they don’t know the simple formula for more book sales

 Narrow target audience + discoverability = book sales

 Why does it work this way?
 It starts with really, truly knowing who will buy your book.